 Moneybarn customers are very similar to Vanquis Bank customers.
 They have a thin or impaired credit history and often find it difficult to access credit from more prime lenders.
 They have an average age of between 35 and 45 years old, are employed or self-employed and have an income level around the national average of between £20,000 and £30,000.
 They are more likely to be male than female.

-We maintain frequent contact with all our customers through experienced local agents and staff at our dedicated UK-based call centres, many with years of experience in serving non-standard customers with credit products.
+We maintain frequent contact with all our customers through experienced local Customer Experience Managers and staff at our dedicated UK-based call centres, many with years of experience in serving non-standard customers with credit products.

 We have been maintaining close contact with our customers since 1880, and being specialists in our sector enables us to provide the high degree of simplicity and certainty our customers prefer and expect.
 As a result, we have enviable levels of customer satisfaction.